The term archetypes was first introduced to me by the amazing spiritual teacher, Caroline Myss.

 We have archetypes in everything.
 Whether it is the zodiac signs which are determined by birth date, time and location, or the gender we associate ourselves to as we mature, an archetypal structuring helps everyone to logically understand why they are the way they are, and know how to do differently.

-For instance, you may generally consider a Taurus to be bullish at lock their horns in an argument.
+For instance, you may generally consider a Taurus to be bullish at locking their horns in an argument.
 This however, may not be true for all Taurus-born people.

 So the limitation of archetypes is that they are not absolutely, always true across the board.
 This is because we are all a unique mix of different behaviours and patterns which interweave with each other.
 But we can use this very limitation to our benefit.